MicrosoftDocs/azure-ai-docs/articles/search/search-get-started-portal-import-vectors.md

    + The identity should have a **Cognitive Services OpenAI User** role on the Azure AI multi-services account.

-1. Select the checkbox that acknowledges the billing impact of using these resources.
+1. Select the checkbox that acknowledges the billing effects of using these resources.

 1. Select **Next**.